 The University of New Hampshire's commitment to play-based coaching and teaching is grounded in evidence-based best practices, is informed by ongoing research, and supports collaborative statewide efforts in response to New Hampshire's 2018 play-based learning amendment and as part of the NH Preschool Development Grant (PDG).

 The State of New Hampshire is at the forefront of educational reform, with leaders actively and passionately supporting Early Childhood Education and the implementation of best practices statewide.
-In August 2018, New Hampshire Commissioner of Education, Frank Edelblut, amended RSA 193-E:2-a, the Substantive Educational Content of an Adequate Education law, a bi-partisan bill spearheaded by former state representative and current DOE/UNH PDG Administrative Consultant Victoria Sullivan, which states:
+In 2018, a bi-partisan bill amended NH’s RSA 193-E:2-a, the Substantive Educational Content of an Adequate Education law, to state:

 "Instruction in support of kindergarten standards shall be engaging and shall foster children’s development and learning in all domains including physical, social, cognitive, and language.
 Educators shall create a learning environment that facilitates high-quality, child-directed experiences based upon early childhood best teaching practices and play-based learning that comprise movement, creative expression, exploration, socialization, and music.
 Educators shall develop literacy through guided reading and shall provide unstructured time for the discovery of each child’s individual talents, abilities, and needs."